 Should you teach your kid to skate?

 Are you acquainted with the skill of skating?
 If yes, teach your child to skate too.
 If not, do not attempt to do so.
 Instead, both of you might sign up for some classes.
 At least, you will understand the basics.

 One of them involves falling down and getting back up.
 You must not hurt yourself while doing so.
 This way, you will gain confidence.
 Do not use chairs or other types of supporting equipment.
 Otherwise, you will lean forward while skating.
 Unless the body is straight, balancing will be difficult.
 An erect figure ensures even distribution of the weight across the blade.

 If an experienced skater moves alongside the beginner, he/she should hold the beginner’s arms from underneath, not from the front and not from the side.

 If you have already chosen your sport, then go with those skates.

 However, if you just want to start ice skating, figure skates are considered easier to learn.
 They possess longer blades.
 Therefore, they help in maintaining balance.
 Purchase the correct fit.
-Larger sizes are a big No-No.
+Wearing larger sizes is a big No-No.

 - my article to choose the best skates for beginners adults and teens

 - or my article about the best toddler ice skates